Introduction to bed sores

 Pressure sores are treated by protecting the skin from further damage and cleaning and dressing the wound.
 Pressure sores often take a long time to heal, which can be painful.

-To treat a pressure sore, you should first check the skin for open wounds and pus.
-If there is any pus drainage, you should clean the skin with soap and water and apply antibiotic ointment to prevent infection.
+You should first check the skin for open wounds and pus to treat a pressure sore.
+If there is pus drainage, you should clean the skin with soap and water and apply antibiotic ointment to prevent infection.
 If there is any movement around the wound area, you should use a soft gauze bandage or other dressing.

-Contact your doctor immediately if the sore is not healing, getting worse, or causing you pain.
+Contact your doctor immediately if the sore is not healing, getting worse, or causing pain.
 They can prescribe antibiotics and stronger pain medication.
-Sometimes further professional medical intervention may be necessary like the removal of dead tissue.
+Sometimes further professional medical intervention may be necessary, like removing dead tissue.